sergeballif/sergeballif.github.io/play.md

 <img src="https://sergeballif.github.io/images/resume-assignment.png" alt="A resume for inverse functions" style="max-width:100%;border: #000000 1px solid;">
 </a>

-I have never actually used this assignment, but I think it would make a good final project.
+I have never actually used this assignment; I just haven't found the right opportunity.
+However, I think it could make a good final project.
 You can clone [the project here](https://www.overleaf.com/read/tjdyzhdtjxws) to use the same template.

 ## Create a Desmos Lesson

 In many of my courses I require students to create a lesson using Desmos.
 They create an account at [teacher.desmos.com](https://teacher.desoms.com) and make their own lesson.
 By this point in the course they have been exposed to many Desmos activities, so they can identify what makes a strong and exciting lesson and what does not.
 Overall I have been a little disappointed with the quality of the lessons, but students seem to perform well on the topics they choose to teach.

+Below you can see my instruction page for this assignment in my calculus class.

 <a href="https://sergeballif.github.io/images/math181miniproject6.pdf" target="_blank">
 <img src="https://sergeballif.github.io/images/math181miniproject6.png" alt="Instructions on how to complete a project involving creating a Desmos teaching activity." style="max-width:100%;border: #000000 1px solid;">